skirlez/g3man/README.md

 This repository also contains gmlpweb by [@hexfae](https://github.com/hexfae), an interactive website for creating gmlp patches used by g3man.
 You can try it out [here](https://skirlez.github.io/g3man/)!

 ## Features

-- Support for all GameMaker games compiled with VM mode (theoretically)
+- Support for all GameMaker games compiled in VM mode (theoretically)
+- Its own mod format:
 	- Mods can be applied simultaneously, and should keep working after most updates
 	- Mod scripting: mods can run .csx scripts, like UndertaleModTool
+  - Dependency checking
 - A profile system to easily switch between sets of mods
-- Xdelta mod support: g3man allows, alongside its own (new) mod format, the loading of .xdelta mod(s)*
-- General Xdelta support: g3man mods themselves can employ xdelta files to patch other game files.
+- Profile save separation
 - Support for both Linux and Windows
-- CLI support
+- (limited) CLI support
+- Efficient pre-loading of the game's datafile

+Coming in Version 7:
+- Xdelta mod support: g3man allows, alongside its own mod format, the loading of .xdelta mod(s)*
+- General Xdelta support: g3man mods themselves can employ xdelta files to patch other game files

-* (You can have several, but every consecutive patch has to be made for the output of the prior patches)
+*(You can have several, but every consecutive patch has to be made for the output of the prior patches)

 ## Installation